Skip to main content

 MEDIUM AVAILABILITY

-Halal food is widely available in China, especially in regions with significant Muslim populations (Xinjiang, Ningxia, Gansu, Qinghai provinces).
-Look for '清真' (qīngzhēn) signs indicating halal certification.
-Hui Muslim and Uyghur restaurants serve halal versions of Chinese cuisine.
-Major cities have halal restaurants and food streets.
-Avoid pork ('猪肉' zhūròu) which dominates Chinese cuisine.
-Hand-pulled noodles (lanzhou lamian), lamb skewers, and Muslim-style hotpot are delicious halal options.
+Halal food is easy to come by, particularly in provinces with large Muslim populations such as Xinjiang, Ningxia, Gansu and Qinghai.
+Watch for '清真' (qīngzhēn) signs marking halal certification.
+Hui and Uyghur restaurants serve halal takes on Chinese cooking, and most large cities have halal restaurants and dedicated food streets.
+The main thing to avoid is pork ('猪肉' zhūròu), which runs through a lot of the cuisine.
+Lanzhou hand-pulled noodles, lamb skewers and Muslim-style hotpot are all reliable halal choices.

 kosher